s4y/reserve/README.md

 http://127.0.0.1:8080/
 ```

 The whole page will reload if almost any file changes on disk.
-But, there's special handling for some kinds of files — just CSS for now.

-**Example:** If the page includes CSS, like this:
+But, some kinds of files get special treatment.
+If a page includes CSS, like this:

 ```html
 <!DOCTYPE html>